martinsbuchi2/alx_database/SQL_introduction/README.md

             * name = Holberton School
     * The database name will be passed as an argument of the mysql command.

-9.Write a script that displays the number of records with id = 89 in the table first_table of the database hbtn_0c_0 in your MySQL server.
+9. Write a script that displays the number of records with id = 89 in the table first_table of the database hbtn_0c_0 in your MySQL server.
     * The database name will be passed as an argument of the mysql command.

 10. Write a script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows.